CRAITE-CODE/craite/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive behavior may be reported to: conduct@craite.ai
+Instances of abusive behavior may be reported to: support@craite.xyz

 All complaints will be reviewed and investigated promptly and fairly.